evil-mad/EggBot/EBB_firmware/ThreeBBFirmware/readme.txt

   Commands to add
   * Add "FULL" vs "OK" reply to all motion queue commands based on high water mark (need new command for setting this)
+  * Add command to switch into/out-of Legacy Mode
+  * Add command to query Legacy Mode state

   Are these commands needed for 3BB?
   * PC (Pulse Configure)